 These methods have been used in the USA since the 1980s when Ronald Davis, himself severely dyslexic, began to discover ways to overcome his own difficulties.
 He founded the Reading Research Council, which created a five-day Davis Dyslexia Correction Programme to enable both adults and children to overcome their dyslexic problems.
 Thus

 In 1995 the Davis Dyslexia Association International was established, and the training of facilitators and delivery of the programme was standardised.

 Since then, the programme has been expanded, with licensed facilitators worldwide delivering Davis Programmes in Germany, Switzerland, France, Iceland, Netherlands, UK, USA, Canada, Australia, New Zealand, Hong Kong, Dubai, Lebanon, India, Kenya and South Africa amongst the 44 countries where there are licensed Davis Facilitators.

 The methods have been used in the UK since 1997.
 A growing number of UK facilitators being licensed by DDAI and adhering to theier Standards of Practice.

 Contact the facilitator nearest to you to find more information about the Davis methods.

 Dyslexia is usually recognised because of the problems dyslexics experience.
-Society only tends to see the deficit side of dyslexia, whereas it is a Gift.but a Gift that can come with a lot of baggage.
+Society only tends to see the deficit side of dyslexia, whereas it is, in reality, a Gift.but a Gift that can come with a lot of baggage.
 Baggage not only connected with reading and writing difficulties.
 A dyslexic person might also have difficulties with focusing.and attention skills, organisation, time, memory, handwriting, maths, physical coordination, auditory processing.
 All of these can have an adverse effect in the workplace or in education,.as well as in the individual’s daily life.
 Thus

 However, that Gift may equally lead to advantages such as global, very rapid almost intuitive thought processes.leading to innovative, ‘outside the box’ ideas, great creativity, sometimes better than average spatial awareness.
 Moreover the dyslexic individual has the ability to see what is in their mind.as a reality and to include their imagination in their thought processes.
 The Davis Programme uses that creative imagination to show the dyslexic individual how to eliminate their dyslexic difficulties.